Startseite

 Support

-Residents will receive support from Daniel Bisig (researcher in generative art).
+Residents will receive support from Daniel Bisig (researcher in generative art) and Alexander Okupnik (researcher in AI for creative practices).
 In addition, basic technical and project-specific support will be provided throughout the residency.
 However, the ability to work independently in a complex technical environment is a prerequisite.

 The residency is expected to result in a creative outcome that can be demonstrated and discussed in the context of an internal showing.
 The form of this outcome is entirely up to the artist and may include visual or musical works, installations, performances, or any combination thereof.
 If there is mutual interest, efforts will be made to facilitate a public showing.